 The rules of Part 2 apply between boats that are sailing in or near the racing area and intend to race, are racing, or have been racing.
-However, a boat not racing shall not be penalized for breaking one of these rules, except rule 24.1.
+However, a boat not racing shall not be penalized for breaking one of these rules, except rule 14 when the incident resulted in injury or serious damage, or rule 24.1.